mdrifatmahmudrakib/manufacturer-website-client/README.md

+# MF Gimbal

-# Manufacturer Website
+This Website is about Manufacturer Website for Gimbal

-This Website is about Manufacturer Website for Gimbal where people can see the latest Gimbal in based on stocks.
-Here Have Login And SignUp System .
-Here also have Admin Option a Admin can give another user admin.An Admin can Delete A Product .
-Also here have My Portfolio Page Which is Available For Everyone.
+## Features and Functionality

+* Here have Login And Signup System
+* Here Have Admin option Who can Manage Some Specific Pages such as Manage Products , Make Another User Admin , Add Products
+* Users Can Only See My Profile , My Order and Add Review

 ## Technology Used